Inspiration (horse)

-In the season of 2008–09, Inspiration catapulted himself from Class 2 winner in September at Happy Valley to shock 68–1 winner of the Cathay Pacific Hong Kong Sprint (G1-1200m) in December..
-In February 2009, he lands a second career Group One in the Centenary Sprint Cup (1000m).
+In the season of 2008–09, Inspiration catapulted himself from Class 2 winner in September at Happy Valley to shock 68–1 winner of the Cathay Pacific Hong Kong Sprint (G1-1200m) in December.
+In February 2009, he landed a second career Group One in the Centenary Sprint Cup (1000m).
 Inspiration also is one of the nominees of Hong Kong Horse of the Year.